nhsconnect/FHIR-CDS/index.md

 ---
-title: Introduction to the Clinical Triage Platform API
+title: Introduction to the Clinical Decision Support API
 keywords: homepage
 tags: [overview]
 sidebar: overview_sidebar
 permalink: index.html
 toc: false
-summary: A brief introduction to the Clinical Triage Platform API Implementation Guide
+summary: A brief introduction to the Clinical Decision Support API Implementation Guide
 ---

 # Introduction #

 ## Background ##

-This is the Clinical Triage Platform RESTful FHIR STU3 ‘Read Only’ experimental API implementation guide.
+This is the Clinical Decision Support (CDS) RESTful FHIR STU3 ‘Read Only’ experimental API implementation guide.

 The Clinical Triage Platform programme supports the delivery of the key recommendations and drivers for change that resulted from a number of NHS strategies, policies, frameworks and reviews, including the National Information Board (NIB) Health and Care 2020 framework, the Urgent and Emergency Care Review, and the Five Year Forward View.
 To achieve the transformation of Urgent and Emergency Care, patients must be directed to or connected with the right service to meet their needs and not be sent or conveyed to high end dispositions